gidizi/translation-ha-SignalPet/README.md

 Then, use [saveMissing](https://www.i18next.com/overview/configuration-options) mechanism, and a matching backend service that updates missing keys on translation files, and providing their translated value via libre - thus acheive translation updates during runetime.
 Both for newly added static keys, and semi-dinamic key such as patient detail titles.

+Note: Regarding caching techniques for large list of repeating values, such as medicalTerms, we need to consider several factors:
+1.what is the length of the list
+2.what will be the cost of translating them on runtime 3.how long is it "acceptable" for user to wait on production for a large translation file that will be loading.
+According to this delicate balance we will choose our caching strategy

 ## Further (mixed) production suggestions:

 ### General